eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 In the ePBS framework:

 - **Proposers** are validators responsible for proposing new blocks to the network.
 Their role is limited to choosing which block to propose, without the need to construct the block themselves.
-All the commmunication via builder API is done within the client without an external tool.
+All the communication via builder API is done within the client without an external tool.

 - **Builders** are entities or algorithms that assemble blocks, optimizing the transaction order for profitability (e.g., maximizing MEV extraction) and offering these blocks to proposers through a transparent auction mechanism.